imoir/OneNoteWiki/README.md

 #### Page Import

-If a root name of 'OneNote/Page' is used with a divider of '/' and a page file named 'VeryImportantPage.mht' is imported, the page 'VeryImportantPage' would find itself in the wiki as 'OneNote/NoteBook1/VeryImportantPage'.
+If a root name of 'OneNote/Page' is used with a divider of '/' and a page named 'Very Important Page' is imported from a file named 'VeryImportantPage.mht', the page would find itself in the wiki as 'OneNote/Page/Very Important Page'.
 No table of contents would be generated.

 ## License